Recently a Kitchen Kop reader asked:

 Do you have any advice on how to raise kids to be committed Christians?
 I grew up Catholic, but apart from going to church and religion classes my parents didn’t make any efforts in this area, so I’m completely blanked out on what other parents do to bring up their kids in faith…

-For Kent and I, this is our number one goal as parents, to raise up kids who love Jesus so they can know Him and be used by Him to help others in this world, and so we can all be together in the next.
+For Kent and I, this is our number one goal as parents, to raise kids who love Jesus so they can know Him and be used by Him to help others in this world, and so we can all be together in the next.
 I just don’t see how anything else matches this goal when you think of eternity.
 (We’re all going to spend eternity somewhere.
 Not sure about this?
 Read my Christianity FAQ’s here.)

 Some say they want to raise good people.
 Of course we all want our kids to grow up to be kind, generous people, but what is “good” and where does that standard come from?
 That’s too wishy-washy and too susceptible to whatever the culture tells us is right, or to whatever a person desires at each moment.
 We all know how easy it is to convince ourselves that something is “the right thing” when we really want it to be so.
 Instead we want them to be good for a higher purpose and to stand on Someone who is unchanging.
 (Read my new post with more about this: Why I Don’t Want Our Kids to Grow Up to Be Good People.)

-What’s the Answer for How to raise kids to be committed Christians?
+What’s the answer for how to raise kids to be committed Christians?

 Here are a few random thoughts that come to mind, and I hope you’ll share YOUR tips in the comments…